xmnboy/hello-cordova/docs/an-intel-xdk-debugging-tutorial.md

 In that case the "Compass" button will not read any data and the precision of the GPS data may be quite low or non-existent.
 The precise capabilities of geolocation hardware in Android devices can vary widely.
-In addition, the ability to read geolocation data on a real device can be also restricted by the Android "Location" settings or mode.
-For example, if a device includes GPS hardware but that GPS hardware has been disabled in the Android settings, it may result in no "fine" geolocation data being read from the device, or the data may be identical to the "coarse" geolocation data results.
+In addition, the ability to read geolocation data on a real device can also be restricted by the Android "Location" settings, or mode.
+For example, if a device includes GPS hardware but that GPS hardware has been disabled in the Android settings, it may result in no "fine" geolocation data being returned from the device, or the data may be identical to the "coarse" geolocation data results.